 The sad truth is, most of us live pretty egoistically: we make ourselves feel good and do what makes our life comfortable, but that also means putting the happiness of those we love aside, and never considering helping those around us in any way we can.

-Here are some examples of things you can begin contributing to the world at large:
+Here are some examples of ways you can begin contributing to the world at large:

 - When socializing, listen more and respond as genuinely as possible

-- Give advice when necessary, encourage others to try again after failure, be their biggest supporter, and remind them of the potential within
+- Encourage others to try again after failure, be their biggest supporter, and remind them of the potential within

 - Love without expecting to receive the same in return